 Sleep – what a difference it makes when you get a good nights sleep, to wake up feeling rested instead of feeling a bit ’punch drunk’.
-For an incredible amount of women this becomes an eternal battle.
+For an incredible amount of women this becomes the eternal battle.

 It’s always good to realise that sleep disturbance isn’t just down to menopausal symptoms.
 Every day stresses like relationships, your work and simple things like poor time management resulting in never getting time for yourself all play contributory roles.